-Prizren was my absolute favorite of the 3 cities we visited.
-Unfortunately we only stayed 1 night in Prizren, but you can easily extend your stay up to 2 nights or more.
+Prizren was my absolute favorite of the 3 cities I visited.
+Unfortunately, I only stayed 1 night in Prizren, but you can easily extend your stay up to 2 nights or more.
 The city is absolutely adorable and has a very positive, lively vibe.
-On top it is set in a breath-taking mountainous landscape, which makes it an ideal departure point for hikes.
+On top, it is set in a breath-taking mountainous landscape, which makes it an ideal departure point for hikes.

-It was definitely the most scenic town we visited during our 3 days in Kosovo.
+It was definitely the most scenic town I visited during my 3 days in Kosovo.